MaxiMittel/aws-lambda-benchmark/README.md

 # AWS Lambda bandwith benchmark

-This is a simple benchmark to test the bandwith of AWS Lambda.

 ## How do AWS Lambda instances scale?

 When configuring a Lambda function, you can set the memory size and the timeout.
 The memory size is the amount of RAM available to the function.
-The timeout is the maximum amount of time the function can run.
+The timeout is the maximum amount of time the function can be executed.
-The memory size does not only increase the amount of RAM available to the function, but also the CPU power.
+The memory size not only increases the amount of RAM available to the function, but also the CPU power.
-To start I created a table with the available memory sizes and the corresponding CPU power.
+For starters, I have created a table with the available memory sizes and the corresponding CPU power.
 All prices are for the region `eu-central-1` and are in `USD`.

 | Memory  | Cores | Speed  | Price per 1ms    |
 |---------|-------|--------|------------------|